matloff/fastStat/README.md

-Indeed, **many of readers of this tutorial will be surprised to see that it does not contain many equations.**  But sadly, many people know the mechanics of statistics very well, without truly understanding an intuitive levels what those equations are really doing, and this is our focus.
+Indeed, **many of readers of this tutorial will be surprised to see that it does not contain many equations.**  But sadly, many people know the mechanics of statistics very well, without truly understanding on intuitive levels what those equations are really doing, and this is our focus.

 For instance, consider estimator bias.
 Students in a math stat course